convox-legal/console-terms/terms.md

 Your permission to use Convox Console entitles you to do the following:

-1. You may configure and administer installation of Rack, Convox' platform-as-a-service, on you Amazon Web Services account.
+1. You may configure and administer installation of Rack, Convox's platform-as-a-service, on your Amazon Web Services account.

 2. You may create and deploy builds of software services to Racks managed with Convox Console.